 There are three bones in the shoulder area – the humerus, or the upper arm bone; the scapula, or the shoulder blade and the clavicle, or the collarbone.
 The shoulder blade has a curved socket to fit the head of the humerus.
 The muscles and the tendons act as a rotator cuff and cover the top part of the upper arm bone and attach it to the shoulder blade.

 Shoulder pain is common for seven people among ten at some point in their lives.
 Sometimes compression in the joint is normal and good, but the forces can cause too much contact while making any shoulder movement, especially in the impinged shoulder.
 The common causes are –

 Shoulder compression from a fall or an injury

 Shoulder Strength Source

-The back and shoulder muscles affect the shoulder blades, spine and neck position.
-All too often, because they sit longer and have recurrent and extended use of telephones and computers, are weaker than the muscles on the front of our body.
+The back and shoulder muscles affect the shoulder blades, spine, and neck position.
+All too often, because they sit longer and have recurrent and extended use of telephones and computers, they are weaker than the muscles in the front of our body.
 This change in shoulder balance and the resulting posture effect stops the rotator cuff from functioning correctly.

 Posture and Movement of Shoulder